developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## Soft Input Panel (SIP)
 ### ResizeOnSIP
-Controls window resizing when the soft input panel (on-screen keyboard, or SIP) is displayed.
+**Applies to Android and Windows Mobile only**.
+Controls window resizing when the soft input panel (SIP, or on-screen keyboard) is displayed.
 When enabled, the browser window will resize to accommodate the SIP, when displayed.
-If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top. **Applies to Android and Windows Mobile**.
+If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top.
 Requires SIP module pre-load.
 Not compatible with Windows CE.
 Not compatible with Finger Scrolling.
 The SIP always appears at the bottom of the screen.

 **Possible Values**: